 If not, you need to do some more brainstorming.

-I actually just picked up this awesome tool called Conversion.ai.
+I actually just picked up this awesome tool called Jasper.ai.
 It’s an AI-powered copywriting tool that includes a blog post idea generator feature.

 Enter your company name, details, audience, tone of voice, and examples to get inspiration.